Supply Chain Management

 Risk Identification and Evaluation

 Tin, tantalum, tungsten and gold (3TG) produced in the Democratic Republic of the Congo (DRC) and neighboring countries are said to have been used in some cases to provide funding for armed groups allegedly responsible for serious human rights violations, environmental destruction, illegal mining, and other issues.
-This is generally referred to as the “conflict minerals.”
-Canon has been conducting 3TG-related risk assessments in Africa for the DRC and neighboring countries since 2013.
+These are generally referred to as “conflict minerals.”
+Canon conducts research and risk assessments for 3TG sourced from high-risk regions around the world due to conflict or other factors, including the DRC and neighboring countries.

 Moreover, there has been heightened worldwide attention in recent years to the procurement risk associated with non-3TG mineral substances.
 Specifically, cobalt — used in lithium-ion batteries and other applications — is the focus of concern over potential human rights violations, including child labor, at mining locations.
 Canon began assessing cobalt procurement risks in 2021.

-In identifying the above risks, Canon’s due diligence surveys utilize the Conflict Minerals Reporting Template (CMRT) and the Extended Minerals Reporting Template (EMRT) published by the Responsible Minerals Initiative (RMI*).
-In addition, we use internally developed formats to identify mineral sourcing risks where necessary.
+In identifying and evaluating the above risks, Canon uses the Conflict Minerals Reporting Template (CMRT) and the Extended Minerals Reporting Template (EMRT) published by the Responsible Minerals Initiative (RMI*), as well as internally developed formats based on survey indicators where necessary.
+We use the results of these surveys to inform risk-mitigation efforts in this area.

 Initiatives to Reduce Risk

 Supplier cooperation is essential in identifying places of origin for minerals and related smelters.
-We assist suppliers by compiling a guidance manual for the surveys.
+Besides assisting eligible suppliers by compiling a guidance manual for our surveys, we also encourage suppliers to ascertain and use only those smelters confirmed as conformant by the RMI.
 Where significant risk is found, we seek to mitigate it by requesting that suppliers switch to a supply chain with lower mineral procurement risk.

 Canon established a page entitled “Procedure for the Submission of Concerns Regarding Mineral Risk” on its official website to recognize such risks in the early stage.
 Parties with specific concerns and/or information regarding circumstances of extraction, trade, handling and export of minerals in conflict-affected and high-risk areas as they pertain to Canon product supply chains (such as facts indicating that those minerals are the source of funds for armed groups in conflict-affected areas and human rights violations) can contact Canon through this page.